RMITLibrary/wordpress-hugo-learning-lab/content/examples/example-4.md

     <li>Full drop collective</li>
     <li>Holistic: concept to product</li>
 </ul>
 <p>The branch labeled "Where do you see yourself in the future?"  has the following sub-topics:</p>
 <ul>
     <li>Change in industry</li>
     <li>Smaller considered manufacture of textiles</li>
     <li>Australian designer/makers</li>
     <li>Sustainable</li>
 </ul>

-The branch labeled "How do you work?"  has two groups of sub-topics:</p>
+<p>The branch labeled "How do you work?"  has two groups of sub-topics:</p>
 <p>The first</p>
 <ul>
     <li>Lino</li>
     <li>Gouache</li>
     <li>Pencil</li>
     <li>Ink</li>
 </ul>
 <p>The second</p>
 <ul>
     <li>Stamp</li>
     <li>Cut</li>